Lukmanern/go-with-me/PassedByValue/README.md

 # Slice : Passed by Value

-in this project we will 'think' deeply about slice in Go.
+in this project we/ you will 'think' deeply about slice in Go.

 You can read this bellow :